High blood pressure does not usually have any symptoms, so the only way to find out if you have it is to get your blood pressure checked.

 It's important to make sure you use equipment that's been properly tested.

-The British Hypertension Society (BHS) has information about validated blood pressure monitors that are available to buy.
+The British and Irish Hypertension Society (BIHS) has information about validated blood pressure monitors that are available to buy.

 Understanding your blood pressure reading

 Blood pressure is measured in millimetres of mercury (mmHg) and is given as 2 figures:

 - systolic pressure – the pressure when your heart pushes blood out around your body

 - diastolic pressure – the pressure when your heart rests between beats and blood is pushed around the heart

 For example, if your blood pressure is "140 over 90", or 140/90mmHg, it means you have a systolic pressure of 140mmHg and a diastolic pressure of 90mmHg.

 As a general guide:

 - high blood pressure is considered to be from 140/90mmHg or more if your reading was taken at a pharmacy, GP surgery or clinic (or an average of 135/85mmHg if it was taken at home)